 This drug is no joke and should not be taken less seriously than other drugs that are recognized by the government as potentially dangerous or abusive.

-Sometimes physicians prescribe an Non-Steroidal Anti-Inflammtory Drug (NSAID) such as Aspirin with Cyclobenzaprine, but or the most part, it’s probably not a good idea to go combining it with other substances.
+Sometimes physicians prescribe a Non-Steroidal Anti-Inflammtory Drug (NSAID) such as Aspirin with Cyclobenzaprine, but for the most part, it’s probably not a good idea to combine it with other substances.

 Any kind of:

 Could potentially pose some serious health risks.

 No studies have investigated the impact of a combination of Cyclobenzaprine and any kind of supplement, so there’s really no way of determining the potential impact.